 When I reached high school, it was decided I would take the commercial route rather than matriculation.
 I missed out on so much English literature while learning shorthand, bookkeeping and rapid calculations.
 All those things helped me earn a living, then supplement the family income while my husband and I raised three children.

 When I was in my forties I decided to pursue business administration at college.
 It wasn't long before I realized I loved the English part of the course more than the business.
 I also got much higher marks for my compositions than for my bookkeeping assignments.
 I started my first novel while in my late fifties after we semi-retired and moved to Blind River, Ontario.
 It was during this time that I enrolled in a comprehensive writing course with the Canadian Writing School.
 My tutor lived in British Columbia and helped me work my way through my first bite by a major New York Publishing House.
 She was also there for me when I later received the first of many rejection letters.
 I went on to write two more novels and attended numerous week-long writing/publishing/editing programmes, and weekend workshops.
-I decided to take the self-publishing plunge and with the help and guidance of my faithful editor Sherrill Wark, owner of Crowe Creations, I have now successfully published five novels and am currently working on numbers six and seven.
+I decided to take the self-publishing plunge and with the help and guidance of my faithful editor Sherrill Wark, owner of Crowe Creations, I have now successfully published six novels and am currently working on numbers seven and eight.

 I am a proud member of the Canadian Authors Association and secretary of the National Capital Region Branch.

 Three of my published novels are romantic suspense and two are probably best suited to the contemporary romance genre.
 I promote my books as being "Canadian stories in Canadian settings by a Canadian Author."